Middle-aged woman walking outdoors to improve circulation and protect vision with diabetes.

 From Sedentary to Stronger Circulation

-If you’ve been sitting more than you’d like, read my post: Break Up Sedentary Time: Stay Active and Energized All Year Long It explores how inactivity affects mood, blood sugar, and circulation, all of which tie back to your eye health.
+If you’ve been sitting more than you’d like, read my post: Break Up Sedentary Time: Stay Active and Energized All Year Long.
+It explores how inactivity affects mood, blood sugar, and circulation, all of which tie back to your eye health.

 Take the Next Step Toward Protecting Your Vision

-Every step you take helps your blood flow more freely.
-If you’d like support creating a movement plan that feels realistic and sustainable, book a complimentary Diabetes Wellness Connection Call.
-Together, we’ll find simple, enjoyable ways to keep your circulation strong and your vision protected.
+If you’d like guidance in creating a movement plan that feels realistic and sustainable, book your complimentary Diabetes Wellness Connection Call.
+Together, we’ll explore your goals and find enjoyable ways to keep your circulation strong, your blood sugar steady, and your vision protected.

 ABOUT THE AUTHOR